WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage - Reworked.md

 ### Masters of Time and Space
 Students gifted with a keen intellect and unwavering discipline may walk the path of the mage.
 The arcane magic available to magi is both great and dangerous, and thus is revealed only to the most devoted practitioners.

 To avoid interference with their spellcasting, mages wear only cloth armor, but arcane shields and enchantments give them additional protection.
-To keep enemies at bay, mages can summon bursts of fire to incinerate distant targets and set entire battlefields ablaze.
-Masters of ice can command blizzards that tear into flesh and freeze bones.
-Should enemies manage to survive this assault, mages can shrink them into harmless sheep in the blink of an eye.
+From afar, they summon bursts of fire that can set entire fields ablaze, and conjure forth blizzard strong enough to shatter bones.

-Powerful magi can even generate enhancements and portals, assisting allies by sharpening their minds and transporting them instantly across the world.
+The most powerful among them can even generate enhancements and portals, assisting allies by sharpening their minds and transporting them instantly across the world.

 ### Scholars of the Arcane
 Wild and enigmatic, varied in form and function, the power of magic draws students who seek to master its mysteries.
 Some aspire to become like the titans, shaping reality itself.
 Though the casting of a typical spell requires merely the utterance of a few strange words, fleeting gestures, and sometimes a pinch or clump of exotic materials, these surface components barely hint at the expertise attained after years of apprenticeship and countless hours of study.